codeforequity-at/botium-connector-luis/README.md

 ## How to start sample

 There is a small demo in [samples/IoT dir](./samples/IoT) with Botium Bindings.
 This tests the public IoT project.
-So to start it you have to create botium.json from [sample.botium.json](./samples/IoT/sample.botium.json), and add your authoring key to it.
+So to start it you have to add your authoring key to the _botium.json_ file.
 Afterwards:

     > npm install
     > npm test